Battle of Fleurus (1794): Aftermath

 The battle of Fleurus had been intense and unrelenting, and both French and Allied armies were exhausted by the fighting.
 Indeed, Soult wrote that it was "fifteen hours of the most desperate fighting I ever saw in my life."
 The French did not pursue the retreating Allied army in any way, and made no movements for two days to rest.
 The Allies, meanwhile, retreated to Braine l’Alleud and Waterloo.

 It is generally agreed that the battle was a costly one for the French, with casualties estimated between five and six thousand.
 The Allied losses have always been in dispute: the French claimed significantly higher losses than their own, while the Allies claimed far less.
 Traditional estimates attribute "considerable casualties" to Coburg's army, and hover near five thousand Allied killed and wounded.
 However, according to historian Digby Smith (1998), Austrian-Dutch losses numbered 208 killed, 1,017 wounded, and 361 captured.
 In addition, the French captured one mortar, three caissons, and one standard, while the Austrians captured one cannon and one standard.

-While tactically indecisive, Fleurus was the strategically the decisive battle of the French campaign of 1794 in the Low Countries, after which the Austrians gave up on contesting the Low Countries, and left it to the French.
+While tactically indecisive, Fleurus was strategically, the decisive battle of the French campaign of 1794 in the Low Countries, after which the Austrians gave up on contesting the Low Countries, and left it to the French.
 Smith (1998) wrote:

 By this stage of the war the court in Vienna was convinced that it was no longer worth the effort to try to hold on to the Austrian Netherlands and it is suspected that Coburg gave up the chance of a victory here so as to be able to pull out eastwards.

 After Fleurus, Jourdan's force was formally consolidated as the Army of Sambre and Meuse, and given the mission of capturing the eastern Low Countries and going after Coburg's army.
 Just a month after Fleurus, Jourdan had occupied Mechelen and Louvain (15 July), Namur (17 July) and Liege (27 July), while Pichegru had entered Brussels (11 July) and captured Antwerp (27 July).